If you want to deschool your homeschool, you have some homework to do.

 Textbooks, workbooks, novels.
 Bookstores, homeschool mama blogs, Facebook threads.
 Curriculum fairs and websites abound.
 I have 3 suggestions about buying a curriculum here.

 Overbuying curriculum.
-Our first year homeschooling, I overbought, assuming we were able to cover more than we could.
+During our first year homeschooling, I overbought, assuming we were able to cover more than we could.
 Every year in the last eleven, I have bought less and less, sometimes relying on the previous year’s purchases.
 Sometimes I heavily rely on library cards.

 Kids’ choice of curriculum.
 I have even heard my kids comment on curriculum: “I don’t want to get a curriculum that I don’t want to use.”
 They know they will be expected to follow through with the use of their purchase.
 (This is also a way to discover how they learn and encourages them to take responsibility in choosing useful resources.)